ymgcmstk/AtCoder/README.md

 # How to use

 This repository is for AtCoder Contest and partially for Aizu Online Judge.
+You have to rewrite `ROOT` on `tools/settings.py` before using this repository.

 ## Get test cases from the contest page
 ### AtCoder